ssk397836-star/my-first-recon-tool/README.md

-# 🔍 0xRaj Recon Tool v1.0
+🔍 0xRaj Recon Tool v2.0 - ULTIMATE

-My first ethical hacking tool made with Python for educational purpose.
+My first ethical hacking tool made with Python by 0xRaj - From Asansol to World!

-### ✨ Features
+✨ Features
-- Find IP address of any website
+• Find IP address of any website
+• Port Scanner - Find open doors of a website
+• Banner Grabbing - Find server technology
-- Fast and simple recon
+• Fast and simple recon
-- Made for beginners
+• Made for beginners

-### 🚀 How to use
+🚀 How to use
 1. Download recon.py
 2. Run: python recon.py
-3. Enter website like google.com

-### 👨‍💻 Author
-**0xRaj** - Future Ethical Hacker from Asansol

-### ⚠️ Disclaimer
-Only for educational purpose.

-⭐ Give a Star!